All field notes

 The niche is the moat

-Why the founders who name their audience with painful specificity end up with the broadest reach.
+Why the experts who name their audience with painful specificity end up with the broadest reach.

-Most founders describe their audience in language a marketing intern could have written: ambitious operators, growth-minded leaders, modern teams.
+Most experts describe their audience in language a marketing intern could have written: ambitious operators, growth-minded leaders, modern teams.
 The words are true and therefore useless.

 What they get in return is gravity.
 The remaining ten percent recognises themselves in the work and forwards it inside their network with a confidence generalist content never earns.